fredyrincon/fredyrincon.github.io/_posts/2016-08-30-stackshare.md

 - Stackshare
 - Startups
 ---
-I remember working for a proactive Dev Leader, he always used to push us to keep learning new staff.
+I remember working for a proactive Dev Leader, he always used to push us to keep learning new stuff.
 In fact one of the KPI was to learn 5 skills or more during the financial year.

 So, I am going to list some good ways to find out what skills would be handly to have: